 Applicant/Co-Applicants must submit a signed letter indicating this as back-up documentation for the preference points.
 Points will not be awarded for merely selecting this option on the application.

-SECTION 14.14.3 SUPPORTIVE SERVICES
+14.4.3 Supportive Services

 A maximum of six (6) points will be awarded based upon the number of supportive services provided to tenants.
 All supportive services must comply with all local, state and federal laws and regulations that include, but are not limited to licensing, permits, and certification, bonding and insurance requirements.